The next big thing you would be struggling after starting a blog is to get traffic.

 If you are too shy or afraid to share your articles thinking people will dislike it, then trust me your mom will be the only one reading your blog.

-There are many ways to promote latest articles, and I have compiled a list of 38 blog promotion sites where you can promote your blog posts and get significant traffic.
+There are many ways to promote your latest articles, and I have compiled a list of 45 blog promotion sites where you can promote your blog posts and get significant traffic.

-You may a be a part of few of the below sites.
-But, I am sure, you are unaware of many.
+You may already be a part of a few of the below sites but I am sure, you are unaware of many.
 Before sharing the list. here’s one very important rule to follow:

 So, let’s get started.